Websites for Artists:

 Give reasons to buy your art.
 Talk about why people own it, why they like it, what it does for them (not what you want it to do, but what people tell you it does), how it enriches their lives, what they like most about it, how long it takes you to make it, what it represents, that sort of thing.
 As a gallery owner once told me, "No art sells itself," and this is especially true online.

 Assume visitors to your site know little or nothing about either art in general or you as an artist.
 Keep things simple, start at the beginning, and explain what you do step-by-step.
-People like to understand what they're looking at.
+Most importantly, write in language that ANYBODY can understand.
+People like having some kind of grip on what they're looking at.
 If they can't figure it out, they're sure not gonna buy it.
 People who already know you or who know art will skip to the appropriate sections.
 Those who plow through your entire site, still can't get enough, and who want to know more will contact you.

 Use effective keywords in your title lines and in your text.
 Keywords are your ticket to high rankings on search engines and the only way that people who don't know you exist can find you.
 For example, keywords can be used to attract people who collect the kind of art that you make, but who have no idea you make it.
 If you sculpt coat hangers into baby ducks, use keywords that attract coat hanger baby duck sculpture collectors.
-If necessary, hire someone who can suggest keyword strategies based on your art (like maybe Alan Bamberger here at artbusiness.com, for instance).
+If necessary, hire someone who can suggest keyword strategies based on your art.

 Resist the temptation to show every work of art you've ever made, and make sure the large majority of what you do show is available for sale.
 Show too much sold work and people who visit the site will feel like all they get to pick from are leftovers.
 Keep your total selection to a maximum of 50 pieces or so.
 Too much work or too many different kinds of work overwhelms and confuses viewers, making them less likely to buy.
 Those who want to see more will ask.